TerraFirmaCraft/Documentation/1.12.x/crafttweaker/stone-knapping.md

+---
+layout: page
+title: "Stone Knapping Recipes"
+permalink: /1.12.x/crafttweaker/stone-knapping/
+---

-# Stone Knapping
+# Stone Knapping Recipes

-Stone Knapping recipe manager works a bit different than the other knappers.
+The stone knapping recipe manager works a bit different than the other knapping recipes.
 It has three methods for recipe manipulation:

 ```zenscript
 // Import the StoneKnapping methods into your script